 You vs Your C-Section Pooch.
-How To Learn To Love And Heal Your New Body
+How To Love And Heal Your New Body

-If you are wondering about this, you are not alone.
+If you are worried about this condition, you are not alone.
 This has been dubbed a “c-section pooch.”

-This article will help you understand why you have a c-section pooch, what you can do to invite healing and how you can learn how to love your body the way it is.
+This article will help you understand why you have a c-section pooch and what you can do to invite healing.

-You may be wondering why exactly your section resulted in a c-section pooch.
+You may be wondering why exactly your surgery resulted in a c-section pooch.
 The answer may surprise you.
-It may not be 100% caused by your section alone.
-A c-section pooch is caused by a combination of things.
+What causes a c-section pooch?
+First of all, your surgery on its own is not 100% responsible.
+A c-section pooch is caused by a combination of things: